MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

 	New-VMSwitch -Name "External VM Switch" -AllowManagementOS $True -NetAdapterName $net.Name
 	```

-## Note on Virtual Switches and Laptops
+## Virtual Switches and Laptops

-If running Windows 10 Hyper-V on a laptop you may want to consider creating a virtual switch for both the ethernet and wireless network cards.
+If running Windows 10 Hyper-V on a laptop you may want to create a virtual switch for both the ethernet and wireless network cards.
 With this configuration you can change your virtual machines between theses switches dependent on how the laptop is network connected.
 Virtual machines will not automatically switch between wired and wireless.

 ## Next Step - Create a Virtual Machine
 [Create a Windows Virtual Machine](walkthrough_create_vm.md)